LoopKit/loopdocs/docs/operation/loop-settings/displays.md

 * **Pre-meal target** - click this tool to set the [Pre-Meal temporary override target](../../features/premeal/).
 (If you have not configured a pre-meal target under Loop Settings, this icon will be inactive - some people prefer this to avoid accidently tapping it.)
 This target will remain in effect (1) for 60 minutes, (2) until a carb entry is saved, or (3) until the target is toggled off manually or by tapping on the override icon, whichever comes first.
 The background coloring of the Pre-Meal target will turn green when active and there will be a dark blue line on the BG chart indicating where the override target is enabled.

 * **Bolus tool** - click on this tool to bring up the bolus tool.
 Normally, this screen will automatically open on its own and function as a bolus wizard when a meal is saved on the carb entry tool screen.
 But you can click on this icon anytime to manually bolus.
 During rapidly rising BGs, where Loop doesn't have an adequate temp basal rate to cover the pace at which BGs are rising, you may try clicking on the bolus tool to see if Loop is recommending a correction bolus to help control the BG spike.
-Or if you know want to super bolus (trade basal later for bolus now), you might use this to enter an hour of so of basal rate in addition to the recommendation - Loop will set zero Temp Basal next cycle.
-For more information about the Bolus tool features and use, see the [Bolus Entries page](../../features/bolus/).
+Or if you want to trade bolus now for basal later (super bolus), you can enter a bolus greater than Loop recommends - Loop will set zero Temp Basal next cycle.
+For more information about the Bolus tool features and use, see the [Bolus page](../../features/bolus/).

-* **Overrides** - click this tool to set an [temporary override preset](../../features/workout/).
+* **Overrides** - click this tool to set an [Override](../../features/workout/).

-* **Loop Settings** - click on this tool to make changes to any of your [Loop settings](../../overview).
+* **Loop Settings** - click on this tool to make changes to any of your [Loop settings](../../overview/#configurations).

 ## Next Step: RileyLink Menu

 You are almost there!
-One more Loop menu that you need to know about is your RileyLink (or other radio-link).
-You can access your RileyLink menu by tapping on your pump/pod image in Loop settings.
-Click [here](../rileylink/) to read more about your RileyLink menu.
+One more Loop menu that you need to know about is your RileyLink (or other radio-link) Device.
+You can access your device menu by tapping on the pump/pod image in Loop settings (or HUD), look for the DEVICES section and tap on a "My Device Name" row that has a green slider.
+If you don't know what that means, check out the Pump Pairing section for Adding a Pump [Medtronic](../mdt-pump/#pump-pairing) or [OmniPod](../omnipod-pump/#select-rileylink).

+Click [here](../rileylink/) to read more about what to expect to see when you tap on "My Device Name".